bashrc2/AberMUSH/README.md

-remove/unwear [item]                    - Remove a worn item open [item]                             - Open an item or door close [item]                            - Close an item or door
+remove/unwear [item]                    - Remove a worn item open [item]                             - Open an item or door close [item]                            - Close an item or door affinity [player name]                  - Shows your affinity level with another player
 ```

 ## Spell Commands